Book II — The Law of Lead

 ActionCostEffectTiming

-Dive1Use Take Cover outside your turnAgainst one ranged attack, before rolling
+Dive1Use Take Cover outside your turnvs. one ranged attack, before rolling

-Dodge1Add your QUICK rank to DefenseAgainst one melee attack, before rolling
+Dodge1Add your QUICK rank to Defensevs. one melee attack, before rolling

-Parry1Add your Melee Skill rank to DefenseAgainst one melee attack, before rolling
+Parry1Add your Melee Skill rank to Defensevs. one melee attack, before rolling

-Push1Reroll one die in your pool (must keep new result)After rolling
+Push1Reroll one die in your pool (must keep the new result)after rolling

 The Desperation Die